 The NAIC General Interrogatories data asks insurers to identify any entity that provides investment advice or invests on behalf of the company.
 A natural question is whether both active management services and advisory services lead to increased portfolio similarity.
-We characterize the difference between "active" and "advisory" as whether a manager is responsible for the actual allocation, investment or distribution of an insurer's assets.
+We characterize the distinction between "active" and "advisory" based on whether a manager holds responsibility for directly allocating or investing a substantial portion of an insurer's assets.
 Empirically we measure this from two questions within the Interrogatories data, where from 2016 onward insurers are asked:

-a) "For those firms [identified as related investment advisors] do any...unaffiliated with the reporting entity...manage more than 10% of the reporting entity's assets?"

-b) "For those [unaffiliated firms]...[identified as related investment advisors], does the total assets under management aggregate to more than 50% of the reporting entity's assets?"
+- a) "For those firms [identified as related investment advisors] do any...unaffiliated with the reporting entity...manage more than 10% of the reporting entity's assets?" - b) "For those [unaffiliated firms]...[identified as related investment advisors], does the total assets under management aggregate to more than 50% of the reporting entity's assets?"

-In other words, insurers identify whether any of the asset managers in their employ manage at least

-10% or 50% percent of their assets.
+In other words, insurers identify whether any of the asset managers in their employ manage at least 10% or 50% percent of their assets.

 These questions allow us to answer whether active management by a common external asset manager influences an insurer-pair's portfolio similarity differently compared to advisory services.
 Accordingly, we create dummy variables ActiveManager10 and ActiveManager50 to indicate whether both insurers in a pair responded "yes" to question a) or b) above.
 Due to the nature of the question posed by the NAIC, we can only identify whether pairs share the active manager if they report one manager.
 We thus restrict our sample to those insurer-pairs where both insurers reported at most one asset manager in their year-end filings.

-Furthermore, we remove pairs where both insurers hire one manager before 2016 as we cannot view to what extent this manager controls insurer assets.
+&lt;sup>12Because ActiveManager10 and ActiveManager50 equal to one if both insurers affirmatively answer the corresponding question in the Interrogatories, we remove pairs where both insurers hire one manager before 2016 as we cannot view to what extent this manager controls insurer assets.